rocher/git-flow-tutorial/README.md

 Feature branches can be used (but you're not advised to do) as a kind of *backup* branches.
 The question is that

-> if only one developer is working in feature branch, then all commits can be
+  > if only one developer is working on a feature branch, then all commits can be
-> safely pushed, even when compilation fails
+  > safely pushed, even when compilation fails or something else is broken.

 That's completely false for other branches, or for feature branches shared between team members.
 So please make sure how you use feature branches.